 SMP, or scalp micro-pigmentation, can also be used to cover up scars on the scalp and head.
 Patients who have had the FUT (or strip method) of hair transplant are great candidates for using scalp micro pigmentation to cover up the linear scar on the back of the head where the strip of scalp was removed to perform the FUT procedure.
 Some of the linear scars from this procedure can be very unsightly and restrict patients from being able to wear their hair short.
 SMP will allow them the freedom to wear their hair in a short hairstyle again.

 The average human head will need roughly 2,000 microdots per square inch and therefore the process can be very time-consuming, and it will take some time to make sure that it is done properly.
 The average treatment will take anywhere from 3 to 6 hours per session.
 Most cases may require multiple sessions.
 The treatment itself is similar to the pain level of getting a tattoo, but medications can, in most cases, be given to help moderate the pain for patients to ensure an enjoyable experience instead of a painful day.

 Hair loss affects roughly 85% of the male population in the world and over 60% of the women across the world.
 Hair loss can cause low self-esteem, lack of confidence, and even severe depression.
 Having options available to treat your hair loss is essential.
-For example, if you are a female in your early 30s and are suffering from an advanced level of hair loss to the point that a hair transplant will not be enough to restore the total hair loss, adding a treatment such as SMP or even PRP (platelet-rich plasma) therapy to your hair transplant is the only real solution you have to deal with this horrible issue that you are suffering with every day.
+For example, if you are a female in your early 30s and are suffering from an advanced level of hair loss to the point that a hair transplant will not be enough to restore the total hair loss, adding a treatment such as SMP or even PRP (platelet-rich plasma) therapy to your hair transplant is the only real solution to deal with this horrible issue that you are suffering from every day.

 Watch patient interviews & informative content